 Have a look at the two examples below to see the difference in image choice:

-As you can see above, the resizing of the images doesn’t really retain the context of the image.
-Because of this, it’s not advised to use text in these cases.
+As you can see above, due to the size of the images it doesn’t retain the context of the image due to the height restraint.

-Inside a course you have the option to add header constraints.
+When inside a course, you have the option to add header constraints.
 By doing this you guarantee the image you wish to display will be shown exactly as created.

 Selecting this option allows you the most control over your banner images.
 Below you can see an example of this option:

 If you’re looking to create an image with text over it, this is the option we’d strongly recommend to you.
-To build a banner for this option the dimensions need to be 1170px x 230px.
+To build a banner for this option the dimensions need to be 1170px x 230px (1400px x 275px).